 From the earliest trappers and guides, who led pioneers and explorers down raging rivers, through the days of floating logs, to the present day canoeist and wildlife viewer, preserves like Everton Falls honor and reveal the natural heritage and history of our Adirondack rivers.

 The NYS DEC manages this preserve and recently established a visitor parking area and a canoe launch.
 There is public canoe access to a 9-mile section of flatwater on the St. Regis River above the falls.
 In addition, there is a short nature trail through hardwood and conifer forests.
-A preserve guide is available at the trail registers, the Adirondack Chapter of The Nature Conservancy and the Adirondack Land Trust.
+A preserve guide is available at the trail registers.

 - brook trout